00Martin/ArchInstall/README.md

 - Single boot (it must NOT be used for dualbooting, it will erase your disk, you are warned)
 - No swap
 - System in American English with Swiss french keyboard

+Choices :
+To make this script my universal install script, I implemented a choice for 3 different types of system :
+- Full AMD (Amd CPU microcode + Amd GPU drivers)
-- Installs Intel ucode for Intel processors
+- Full Intel (Intel CPU microcode)
+- Intel + Nvidia (Intel CPU microcode + Nvidia GPU drivers)

+And 2 desktop environments (wayland not used with Nvidia):
-- Installs Plasma KDE with a minimal amount of applications
+- KDE Plasma
-- Uses Xorg X11 as wayland is still unstable with Nvidia hardware
+- Gnome

-This install needs post, manual work for a fully installed setup.
+This install needs post work for a fully installed setup.
-It is not documented here because it is where the install becomes personalized to my hardware, and to me.
+It is not documented here because it is where the install becomes personalized to you.
 Thanks to this script you should have a good base to install your favorite software.
 Keep in mind that with this kind of install you could encounter issues specific to your hardware, this is something you will have to troubleshoot yourself and can at times require advanced knowledge.